2020 UNLV Rebels football team

-The 2020 UNLV Rebels football team represented the University of Nevada, Las Vegas in the 2020 NCAA Division I FBS football season.
-The Rebels were led by first–year head coach Marcus Arroyo.
-They played their home games at Allegiant Stadium as members of the Mountain West Conference.
+The 2020 UNLV Rebels football team represented the University of Nevada, Las Vegas (UNLV) as a member of the Mountain West Conference (MW) during the 2020 NCAA Division I FBS football season.
+Led by first-year head coach Marcus Arroyo, the Rebels compiled an overall record of 0–6 record with an identical mark in conference play, placing last out of 12 teams in the MW.
+The team played home games at the newly-opened Allegiant Stadium in Paradise, Nevada.

-It was the first season for the UNLV Rebels football team at Allegiant Stadium.
-They played their first game there on October 31 against Nevada.

 On August 10, 2020, the Mountain West Conference suspended all fall sports competitions due to the COVID-19 pandemic.
 On September 24, 2020, the Mountain West Conference resumed all fall sports competitions.

-Due to scheduling issues with the Raiders at Allegiant Stadium, UNLV moved its September 5, 2020 home game to Sam Boyd Stadium which was later canceled.
+Due to scheduling issues with the Las Vegas Raiders at Allegiant Stadium, UNLV moved its September 5, 2020 home game to Sam Boyd Stadium, but the game was later canceled.

-Playing no non–conference games, the Rebels finished the season 0–6 in Mountain West play to finish in last place, their worst record since 1998.

-Previous season

-The 2019 UNLV Rebels football team went 4–8 overall and 2–6 in conference play last year for the second straight year and did not qualify for a bowl game last season.
-Head coach Tony Sanchez was replaced by Marcus Arroyo, the former offensive coordinator at Oregon.